 - 1 tbsp Oregano dried

-- In a medium sized pot over a medium-low heat sauté the onion and capsicum pepper for 5 minutes, until soften.
-Add the garlic and sauté for a further 2 minutes.
-Add cumin and paprika and once you can start to smell the spices stir though your chipotle paste then add your tomatoes, stock, oregano, sugar, salt and pepper.
+- Add the garlic and sauté for a further 2 minutes.
+Add cumin and paprika, and once you can start to smell the spices stir through the chipotle paste, add tomatoes, stock, oregano, sugar, salt, and pepper.

-- Bring to the boil, add the beans then turn down the heat and simmer for 40-45 minutes.
+- Bring to the boil, add the beans, turn down the heat, and simmer for 40-45 minutes.
 You may need to add a little water as you go if the chilli becomes too thick.

-- If chipotle paste is not available use another medium heat chilli paste.
+- If the chipotle paste is not available, use another medium heat chilli paste.